ibabel/ailab/VirtualStage/README.md

 ### Improvements over the original work

-By using the Azure Kinect sensor depth capabilities to segment the speaker we improve the precision of the background matting, and reduce the errors considerably when processing videos with non favorable backgrounds.
+By using the Azure Kinect sensor depth capabilities to segment the speaker, we improve the precision of the background matting, and reduce the errors considerably when processing videos with non-favorable backgrounds.

 Due to the lack of labeled training data showcasing people standing, the AI is trained with 512x512 square images/videos where the AI cannot see more than people's hips or knees, resulting in not good quality when matting full HD videos of people standing.

-This implementation manage to obtain fine-grain quality in zones like hair, hands or feet in these cases by splitting the body in two square images with a small overlapping and processing them separately.
+This implementation manages to obtain fine-grain quality in zones like hair, hands or feet in these cases by splitting the body in two square images with a small overlapping and processing them separately.

 ### Requirements